 World Christmas Concerts

-Dundarave’s World Christmas was going to take place from around noon until dusk on December 14th in 2024.
-Due to high winds, however, it was cancelled.
+Dundarave’s World Christmas was going to take place from around noon until dusk on December 14th last year.
+She event was, unfortunately, cancelled due to high winds,

-In years when it does happen, the event features an international theme including both Bollywood and Scottish dancing in recent years.
+In years when it does happen, the event features an international theme including both Bollywood and Scottish dancing.

-The schedule for the 2024 event includes the following:
+The schedule for the 2024 event included the following:

 • 12:00 pmUBC African Drummers